kluchey/OMG/pages/MTH1W___4___1 Mathematical Modelling.md

 		  logseq.order-list-type:: number
 	- Additional Practice:
 	  logseq.order-list-type:: number
-		- A bakery has price $5 per donut and $6 per cupcake.
+		- A bakery has prices $5 per donut and $6 per cupcake.
 In total, they sell $500 worth of donuts and cupcakes in one day.
 This sentence can be modelled by the Algebra:  $5d+6c=500$. logseq.order-list-type:: number
 			- What are $d$ and $c$ measuring?
 Write let statements for the variables. logseq.order-list-type:: number